devopness/devopness/docs/applications/integrate-application-deployments-to-ci-workflows.md

 ---
 title: Integrate Application deployments with your Continuous Integration (CI) workflows
-intro: Devopness enables you to connect to your current CI workflows, saving time migrating commands.
-Learn how to create outgoing webhooks to integrate the application deployment with your existing CI workflow.
+intro: Learn how to create outgoing webhooks to integrate the application deployment with your existing CI workflow.
 links:
     overview:
     quickstart: